 Description of the Yellow-rumped Warbler

 Yellow-rumped Warblers are fairly large in size.
-They are full-bodied with a large head, sturdy bill and have long, narrow tails.
+They are full-bodied with a large head, sturdy bill, and have long, narrow tails.
 During the summer, both sexes are gray in color with flashes of white in the wings.
-They also have yellow on their faces, sides and rumps.
-These yellow rumps have given these species of bird the amusing nickname of “butterbutt” among birdwatcher communities.
+They also have yellow on their faces, sides, and rumps.
+These yellow rumps have given these species of birds the amusing nickname of “butterbutt” among birdwatcher communities.
 Winter yellow-throated warblers have a lighter plumage consisting of a paler brown, with a bright yellow rump and usually some yellow on the sides.

 Males are more vibrant in color.

 Females are much duller and are browner in color.